HOW TO DEFROST A FREEZER FAST IN 5 STEPS

 Fan (optional)

-Consider moving a small or portable freezer outside or to the garage before defrosting to help make the cleanup process easier as the ice melts.
+If it’s small enough, consider moving your freezer outside or to the garage before defrosting to help make the cleanup process easier as the ice melts.

 Make a plan for how you’ll drain or sop up water as ice melts.
 Wedge towels or old rags in the lower shelves of your freezer and lay down large towels or a plastic liner in front of the freezer.